KiltedCode/khandaria-campaign/sessions/2019/2019-05-30-cone-of-portal.md

 shoot arrows with light and they investigate and then stop
 seem not intelligent
 distract and get into hallway
-`Belsarin` loses power grabbing magic blanket
+`Belsaran` loses power grabbing magic blanket
 lure small into hallway, kill with crit
 lure in medium and kill
 lure large and gets in fight with other medium